 Arkansas – High School to College & Careers

-The state requires districts to enroll high school students in the Smart Core, unless parents sign a waiver to opt their children out of the default curriculum.
-While the two diploma paths require the same number of course credits in each subject area, specific course requirements vary.
+The state requires districts to enroll high school students in the Smart Core unless parents sign a waiver to opt their children out of the default curriculum, in which case they will participate in Basic Core.
+While the two diploma paths require the 22 course credits in each subject area, specific course requirements vary.

 English 9th grade